adscorp100/mdhomecarebuild/src/content/blog/level-3-home-care-package.md

 Level 3 is designed for those requiring more frequent and comprehensive support, such as assistance with daily tasks and some nursing care.

-## Home Care Package Level 3 Funding and Costs
+## How Much is Level 3 Home Care Package?

 The funding for Level 3 Home Care Packages is primarily through a government subsidy, with additional contributions possible from the care recipient.
 As of January 1, 2025, the annual government subsidy is $40,529, translating to approximately $111.04 per day.
 However, the total package budget can include:

 - **Government Subsidy:** $40,529 annually for Level 3.